omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 <div>then in order to proceed, $a(t)=x(t,\hat{\eta}_0)$, $b_i(t)=\frac{\partial}{\partial\eta_i}x(t,\hat{\eta}_0)$ and $c_{i,j}(t)=\frac{\partial^2}{\partial\eta_i\partial\eta_j}x(t,\hat{\eta}_0)$ are required.
 Either way, note that this eventually gives $\frac{\partial}{\partial\eta}\Psi(\hat{\eta}_0)$, and not the inverse, so an
 additional step of some back-substitutions should be done.</div><br/>

 In the paper, it is suggested to compute them by integration.
-The values of $a(t)$ are obtained by the initial-value problem the comes from the dynamic equation:
+The values of $a(t)$ are obtained by the initial-value problem that comes from the dynamic equation:

 $$\frac{\partial}{\partial t}a(t)=F(a(t),\hat{\eta}_0)$$